PlanktoScope/proposals/design/0290-metadata-reorganization.md

     ```

 - [`config.json`](https://github.com/PlanktoScope/PlanktoScope/tree/software/v2023.9.0-beta.1/software/node-red-dashboard/default-configs)
-  - This file contains the GUI parameters selected by the user in the Node-RED dashboard for data acquisition.
+  - This file contains inputs entered by the user in the Node-RED dashboard to describe their sample and to configure image acquisition.
-  - Depending on the PlanktoScope hardware version selected by the user in the Node-RED dashboard, a `hardware.json` file for that version is copied from `/home/pi/PlanktoScope/software/node-red-dashboard/default-configs` to `/home/pi/PlanktoScope`
+  - Depending on the PlanktoScope hardware version selected by the user in the Node-RED dashboard, a `config.json` file for that version is copied from `/home/pi/PlanktoScope/software/node-red-dashboard/default-configs` to `/home/pi/PlanktoScope`
   - Here is an example of the contents of the `config.json` file:
     ```
     {